Jul 11, 2017

 Who’s Missing?
 Thinking about Wildfire Resilience through an Equity and Inclusion Lens

-Author: Wendy Fulks, Maria Estrada
+Authors: Wendy Fulks, Maria Estrada

 Imagine being caught in the path of a fast-moving wildfire, unfamiliar with the area and without enough language proficiency to understand the first responders.
 You see a few signs in your language, but they make no sense.
 Miraculously, you survive — but lose your livelihood and the place you called home.
 Your hardship is compounded by authorities and shelter staff unable or unwilling to help you.